dword64/Ow-Anti-Flag/README.md

 # Anti-Flag for Overwatch

 **Anti-Flag** is a simply Console Application written in modern C++.
-It prevents Chainban's by clearing common Directories and Registry Keys, which Blizzard and Cheat Developers use to *Flag* your Device if you either were a Bad Boy >:( *grrr* or downloaded malware disguised as Overwatch Cheats.
+It prevents Chainban's by clearing common Directories and Registry Keys, which Blizzard and Cheat Developers use to *Flag* your Device if you either were a Bad Boy >:( or downloaded malware disguised as Overwatch Cheats.

 ## How to Use ?

 Just run it, thats it really.
-Just keep in mind to **rename** your PC after doing so.
-Blizzard uses your PC Name to generate their "Device-Fingerprints".

 ## How to Build ?